v8/v8.dev/src/docs/merge-patch.md

 ## The merge process

-The merge process in the V8 tracker is driven by Attributes in the form of:
+The merge process in the V8 tracker is driven by Attributes.
+Therefore please set the 'Merge-Request' on to the relevant Chrome Milestone.
+In case the merge is only affecting a V8 [port](https://v8.dev/docs/ports) please set the HW attribute accordingliy.
+E.g:

 ```
 Merge-Request: 123
+HW: MIPS,LoongArch64
 ```

 once reviewed, this will be adjusted during the review to: